rcanaan/chatbot/README.md

 Messages can be sent, received, resent, and deleted.
 Messages are categorized as sent or received.
 ### Sidebar:
 A sidebar displays a list of all sent messages, allowing users to resend or delete messages.
+### Responsive Design:
-### esponsive Design: The application is fully responsive, ensuring a seamless experience on both desktop and mobile devices
+The application is fully responsive, ensuring a seamless experience on both desktop and mobile devices

 ## Technologies Used
 ## Frontend: